Introduction

 -

-- Heat Application: Use a hairdryer to heat the adhesive residue gently.
-The heat will soften the adhesive, making it easier to scrape off.
-Hold the hairdryer a few inches away from the glass and move it back and forth to distribute the heat evenly.
+- Heat Application: Use a hairdryer on a low setting to gently warm the adhesive, making it easier to remove.
+Keep the dryer a few inches from the glass.

 -